ideaportriga/nexus-bridge/examples/VUE.JS Examples/Demo Example/readme.md

-# Quick Start Guide: Nexus19 + Vue.js example
+# Quick Start Guide: Nexus Bridge + Vue.js example

-This guide will help to setup Nexus19 with the demo of a Form Applet that is built using Nexus19 and Vue.js framework.
+This guide will help to setup the demo of a Form Applet that is built using Nexus Bridge and Vue.js framework.
 <br>The applet supports:
 - navigation through records
 - displaying, editing or deleting records (supporting keyboard shortcuts)